mohamuhsin/bamzee-requisition-system/README.md

 3. It will help project managers track how much funds used in their projects.

 # Technologies Used
-1. React.js - For Front End Development
+1. React.js - For Front End Development.
-2. Node.js, Express.js - For backend development
+2. Node.js, Express.js - For backend development.
-3. MongoDB - For database management
+3. MongoDB - For database management.
-5. Next.js - For building full stack applications
+5. Next.js - For building full stack applications.